Vicente Martínez Ybor: Ybor City

 In mid-1886, a large fire in Key West destroyed much of the town and brought hundreds of Cuban and Spanish cigar workers to Tampa seeking employment.
 This influx began a period of steady growth that would continue for decades.
-Martinez Ybor sought to avoid the constant labor unrest he had struggled with in Key West by providing what he considered good wages and living conditions.
+Martínez Ybor sought to avoid the constant labor unrest he had struggled with in Key West by providing what he considered good wages and living conditions.
 His company built "casitas", small houses that his workers could purchase at cost, hoping that home ownership would keep his employees from migrating back and forth from Cuba as was common practice among cigar workers in those days.

-Martinez Ybor encouraged other cigar manufacturers to open factories in Tampa to further increase the pool of workers, and welcomed entrepreneurs who founded businesses in the area.
+Martínez Ybor encouraged other cigar manufacturers to open factories in Tampa to further increase the pool of workers, and welcomed entrepreneurs who founded businesses in the area.
 He himself established a variety of other businesses catering to the growing community, including a brewery, a hotel, an ice factory, a gas company, a brick factory, an insurance company, and Tampa's first streetcar line, among other ventures.

-Martinez Ybor's plan worked.
+Martínez Ybor's plan worked.
 After a slow start, both his businesses and Ybor City as a whole flourished, with the area's cigar factories hand-rolling and shipping tens of millions of cigars annually by the late 1880s, the number increasing into the hundreds of millions by the turn of the 20th century.
 Ybor City was annexed by the city of Tampa in 1887 and helped the once small and struggling town grow into an important manufacturing and shipping center by the early 1900s.

-The role of Martinez Ybor in helping to build industry in Tampa is covered in displays at the Ybor City Museum State Park.
+The role of Martínez Ybor in helping to build industry in Tampa is covered in displays at the Ybor City Museum State Park.

 Personal life

-Martinez Ybor married Palmia Learas while living in Cuba in 1848, and they had four children before her death.
+Martínez Ybor married Palmia Learas while living in Cuba in 1848, and they had four children before her death.
 He married Mercedes de las Revillas in 1862, and they had eight children together.
-Martinez Ybor also moved his family to Tampa upon establishing Ybor City, and several of his descendants still live in the area.
+Martínez Ybor also moved his family to Tampa upon establishing Ybor City, and several of his descendants still live in the area.